Merv: Uzbeks in Merv and its final destruction

 In 1505, the Uzbeks occupied Merv.
-Five years later, Shah Ismail, the founder of the Safavid dynasty of Iran, expelled them.
+Five years later, Shah Ismail I, the founder of the Safavid dynasty of Iran, expelled them.
 In this period, a Persian nobleman restored a large dam, the Soltanbent, on the river Murghab.
 The settlement which developed in the irrigated area became known as Baýramaly.

 After Shah Ismail's death, the region became a dependency of Khiva.
 However, in 1593, Merv was conquered by Abdullah Khan II of Bukhara.
 The city was soon captured by Shah Abbas.
-A Safavid governor, Biktash Khan Ustajlu,. was appointed to the governorship in 1600.
+A Safavid governor, Biktash Khan Ustajlu, was appointed to the governorship in 1600.

 In 1608, Mihrab Khan Qajar became governor, beginning two centuries of Qajar governorship over Merv.
 From 1715, the Qajar elite began to assert Merv's independence from the Safavid government, but within a decade the oasis became insecure due to raids by Tatars and Turkmens.
 Nader Shah launched military campaigns that cowed the Turkmens and Tatars and restored Merv's irrigation system.
 After Nader Shah's death, the local Qajars in the region declared independence and formed the Qajar Principality of Merv.
 In 1785, the Manghit amir of Bukhara, Shah Murad, attacked the city and killed the ruler, Bayram 'Ali Khan Qajar.
 A few years later, in 1788 and 1789, Shah Murad razed the city to the ground, and broke down the dams, leaving the area a waste land.

 The entire population of the city and the surrounding oasis of about 100,000 were then deported in several stages to the Bukharan oasis and the Samarkand region in the Zarafshan Valley.
 Being the last remaining Persian-speaking Shias, the deportees resisted assimilation into the Sunni population of Bukhara and Samarkand, despite the common Persian language they spoke with most natives.
 These Marvis survive As of 2016; Soviet censuses listed them as "Iranis/Iranians" through the 1980s.
 They live in Samarkand and Bukhara and the area in between on the Zarafshan river.
 They are listed as Persian speaking but counted separately from the local Tajiks because of their Shia religion and their maintaining of their ancient Mervi identity.